 August 1, 2013 – January 5, 2014

-An homage to Thek, Marti’s inspiration lies in a nineteenth-century Keats Death Mask he discovered in the Wadsworth’s collection.
-The worn plaster cast conjured the image of Paul Thek’s sculptural self-portrait effigy, the centerpiece of his most significant work The Tomb (1967), also known as Death of a Hippie.
+An homage to Thek, Marti’s inspiration derives from the 19th century Keats Death Mask, which Marti discovered while perusing through the museum’s encyclopedic collection.
+The worn plaster Death Mask conjures the image of Thek’s sculptural self-portrait effigy–the centerpiece of his most significant work, The Tomb (1967), also known as Death of a Hippie.

-With the addition of a Keats Life Mask, Marti’s site-specific installation explores life and death through an inventive evocation of an English garden with shrines, a faux natural setting embellished with “hippie-craft” elements including stained glass, macramé, airbrushed paint, and velvet fabric.
+Ode to a Hippie explored the lingering romantic notions of tragic artistic geniuses through the spirits of both Keats and Thek.
+With the addition of a Keats Life Mask, Marti’s site-specific installation explored life and death through an inventive evocation of an English garden with shrines, a faux natural setting embellished with “hippie-craft” elements including stained glass, macrame, airbrushed paint, and velvet fabric.

 Video: The Making of MATRIX 167